Charlie Hebdo: Rebirth

 In 1991, Gébé, Cabu, and others were reunited to work for La Grosse Bertha, a new weekly magazine resembling Charlie Hebdo, created in reaction to the First Gulf War and edited by singer and comedian Philippe Val.
 However, the following year, Val clashed with the publisher, who wanted apolitical humour, and was fired.
 Gébé and Cabu walked out with him and decided to launch their own paper again.
 The three called upon Cavanna, Delfeil de Ton, and Wolinski, requesting their help and input.
 After much searching for a new name, the obvious idea of resurrecting Charlie Hebdo was agreed on.
 The new magazine was owned by Val, Gébé, Cabu, and singer Renaud.
 Val was editor; Gébé was publication director.

 The publication of the new Charlie Hebdo began in July 1992 amidst much publicity.
 The first issue under the new publication sold 100,000 copies.
-Choron, who had fallen out with his former colleagues, tried to restart a weekly Hara-Kiri, but its publication was short-lived.
-Choron died in January 2005.
+Choron, who had fallen out with his former colleagues, tried to restart a weekly Hara-Kiri but its publication was short-lived, and Choron died in January 2005.
 On 26 April 1996, François Cavanna, Charb and Philippe Val filed 173,704 signatures, obtained in eight months, with the aim of banning the political party Front National, since it would have contravened the articles 1, 2, 4, 6, and 7 of the Declaration of the Rights of Man and of the Citizen.

 In 2000, journalist Mona Chollet was sacked after she had protested against a Philippe Val article which called Palestinians "non-civilised".
 In 2004, following the death of Gébé, Val succeeded him as director of publication, while still holding his position as editor.
 In 2008, controversy broke over a column by veteran cartoonist Siné which led to accusations of antisemitism and Siné's sacking by Val.
 Siné successfully sued the newspaper for unfair dismissal and Charlie Hebdo was ordered to pay him €90,000 in damages.
 Siné launched a rival paper called Siné Hebdo which later became Siné Mensuel.
 In 2009, Philippe Val resigned after being appointed director of France Inter, a public radio station to which he has contributed since the early 1990s.
 His functions were split between two cartoonists, Charb and Riss.
 Val gave away his shares in 2011.